mirfanmcs/AI-Samples/README.md

 ### 🖼️ Image Analysis
 A sample application that uses Azure AI Foundry Vision Service for image analysis.
 It analyzes images to detect aptions, tags, objects, and people.

+### 🖼️ Read Image Text
+A sample application that uses Azure AI Foundry Computer Vision Service to extract text from images using OCR (Optical Character Recognition).
+It can read printed and handwritten text from images and return the extracted content.

 ## Quick Start